24 Incredibly helpful tips to save money on travel

 6. Look for ‘breakfast included’ deals

-I love that breakfast is usually included at hotels and resorts in South-East Asian countries, it makes travel easy because you can roll out of bed in the morning, go to breakfast and plan your day over yummy food before heading out.
+I love that breakfast is usually included at hotels and resorts in Southeast Asian countries, it makes travel easy because you can roll out of bed in the morning, go to breakfast and plan your day over yummy food before heading out.
 It’s also a built-in money-saver!
 If your hotel doesn’t include breakfast and the cost to eat there is high, try heading out for a coffee and muffin at a local backstreet cafe or bakery instead.

 Scooter Ibiza